-At Watermark, we often talk about a parenting framework of “model, train, pray, and trust.”
+At Watermark, we sometimes talk about a parenting framework of “model, train, pray, and trust.”
 You can disciple your kids by:

 As you can hopefully see, discipleship does not have to be complicated; it has a lot to do with just continually learning and growing in your own faith and passing that on to your children.
 It’s about being faithful yourself as you spend time with your kids.